joanncholland/javascript-mega-project-list/README.md

 A simple program, that returns an array with "Fizz" in place of multiples of three,
 "Buzz" in place of multiples of five, and the number otherwise.
 The user can enter the length of the array they'd like to see, from 1 to 100.

+## Classes
+### Product Inventory Project
+This program keeps track of product inventory.
+It's implemented using classes in JavaScript.